alexjurkiewicz/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 Considerations:
 - Size of local Redis storage: If there are a lot of keys / resources to be synchronised this will increase the size of local Redis storage.
-- Data residency: Groups will be ignored when synchronising resources.
-All keys and oauth-clients etc. will be propagated to all Redis instances in the worker Gateways.
+- Data residency: The synchronization of resources does not support the application of this feature to specific groups.
+Instead, all keys, oauth-clients, etc. will be propagated to all Redis instances in the worker Gateways, without any differentiation based on groups.
 This should be considered for those customers who have a single control plane but multiple clusters of worker Gateways connected.
 In this scenario all Redis instances in the Worker Gateways will receive all the keys.
 This has implications if you have data residency requirements.

 {{< img src="/img/mdcb/synchroniser-after.gif" alt="With Synchroniser" width="1000" >}}